Allow your talents to shine!

 If your student needs prescription or over-the-counter medicine at school, have their health care provider complete a physician medication order form, found on the Parent/Student page of the website.
 A new form is required each school year or anytime there is a change or discontinuation of the medication.
-I am working towards hopefully having standing orders in place for the 2020-21 school year.
+I am working towards hopefully having standing orders in place during the 2020-21 school year.
 Then, only the parent/guardian signature on the Annual Health Update and Standing Order Medication Aurthorization form is needed to authorize certain over-the-counter medications, such as acetaminophen and ibuprofen at school.

 The State of Pennsylvania 11th grade Physical Exam and 12th grade Immunization requirements

 11th grade -a physical examination for all 11th grade students.
 Paperwork may be completed based on private exams within one year prior to a student’s entry into 11th grade.
 This means that 10th grade students may have the form completed on exams done during 10th grade.
 If your student plans to get a driver's license learner's permit, PennDot requires a physical on their form.
 You can ask the health care provider to complete both exam forms at the same time.
 If insurance coverage is an issue, please contact me for assistance.

 12th grade-a meningitis vaccine BEFORE THE START of the school year, after the student is 16 years old.
 These are usually given at the 11th grade physical.

 The 11th grade physical exam forms are on the Parents/Students page of the website.
 The physical does not need to be on this form if the health care provider prefers to print one.
 It is wise to keep copies of medical paperwork at home.

 Illness during the school day